Ovarbor/java-filmorate/README.md

-## java-filmorate:
-Backend service that works with movies and user ratings.
+## java-filmorate - backend service that works with movies and user ratings.

 ### Functional:
 You can add, delete, update films and users,